bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 * Once the `is_protected` flag is set to `true,` it cannot be changed anymore.
 * When the value of `is_protected` is true, then the `is_expose` flag cannot be set to another value.
 * Once the `processed` flag is set to true, then its value cannot be changed anymore.

-  "%}
+  Violating these constraints the response will be Bad Request.

+  Note that the previous `/apps/{APP-SLUG}/provisioning-profiles/{PROVISIONING-PROFILE-SLUG}/uploaded` endpoint will have the same effect as this one with the request body `processed:true`. "%}

-## Getting specific provisioning profile information
+## Getting specific code signing file's data

-You might want to make a specific provisioning profile's data available to have a quick look at it.
-You can easily do so with the `GET` method and app slug and provisioning profile's slug parameters.
+You might want to retrieve a specific code signing file's data to have a quick look at it.
+You can easily do so with the `GET` method and with the app slug and file's slug parameters handy.

 Example curl request: